 Step 3: Complete a Teacher Preparation Program

-Either during your undergraduate study or once you have graduated, you will need to complete a teacher preparation program.
-A teacher preparation program is designed to prepare you to actually teach the grade level or subject area you wish to teach.
+Either during your undergraduate study or once you have graduated, it’s important to complete a teacher preparation program.
+A teacher preparation program is designed to prepare you to teach the grade level or subject area of your choosing.

-A teacher preparation program will explore things like issues in the education system, child or adolescent development, student assessment, language and literacy, education psychology, and other topics relevant to your future in the field.
+A teacher preparation program explores things like issues in the education system, child or adolescent development, student assessment, language and literacy, education psychology, and other topics relevant to the field.

 Editorial Listing ShortCode:

-Toward the end of the teacher preparation program, you will need to complete a hands-on teaching experience.
-Typically this will involve at least one semester of student teaching.
+Toward the end of the teacher preparation program, you will have the opportunity to complete a hands-on teaching experience, which typically involves at least one semester of student teaching.